tariqchoucair/newsvoice/README.md

 > century ideology," said the union's national secretary Paul Farrow.

-it returns four attributions: two for Dutton (one hybrid, one direct), one for the union as an organisation, and one for Farrow — resolved from "the union's national secretary" to his name, and typed as a PERSON distinct from the ORGANISATION in the previous sentence.
+it returns four attributions: two for Dutton (one hybrid, one direct), one for the union as an organisation, and one for Farrow - resolved from "the union's national secretary" to his name, and typed as a PERSON distinct from the ORGANISATION in the previous sentence.

 ## How it works

-Eight layers, each importable and replaceable on its own.
+The pipeline works with eight layers, each importable and replaceable individually.

 | Layer | Module | Does |
 |---|---|---|